10 Ways to Combat Inflation at the Grocery Store

 80 ounces of rice = 8.7 cents per ounce

-Usually, figuring this out is not as basic as this.
-Shoppers can get tripped up when items go on sale, thinking they are a better price when they are not.
+Usually, figuring this out isn’t this simple.
+Shoppers can get tripped up when items go on sale, thinking they are a better price than they are.
 Using rice again, we will make a different comparison.

 The sale price is $1.99 for a 12-ounce package of rice.
 A regular price for another brand of rice is $2.29 for 16 ounces.